learnable-content/contributor-documentation/Course Helpers & TA's/Hanout-images.md

 4. Rename lesson 1.1copy to 1.1
 ![Sketch](repo-screenshot-images/lesson-1.1.png)

-5. Next Change the Course Name, Change the Lesson  and Step to the correct one and the Teacher's name. **_Note In this example the Lesson would be Lesson 1 - Step 1_**
+5. Next, change the course name, change the lesson and step to the correct one, as well as the teacher's name. **_Note In this example the Lesson would be Lesson 1 - Step 1_**
 ![Sketch](repo-screenshot-images/handout-image.png)

 6. Then just duplicate 1.1 folder and rename it to the next in the lesson and do the same for the lesson and step on the image.

 ## Exporting

-When ready to say the file you go to File> Save.
+When ready to save the file, you go to File> Save.
 Then you are ready to export.
 Highlight each lesson file on the left as shown in the example.
 ![Sketch](repo-screenshot-images/highlight.png)
 Then on the  bottom right you see an export screen.
 Just hit export. **_Note Be sure to keep the size at 2x.
 We want the size to be 1190 width 260 height.